Objectives for Sonic Design Damping Feet

 No. 9-94, Sweden)

-"That turntables are very sensitive to acoustic feedback is no news, what is less
+"That turntables are very sensitive to acoustic feedback is no news, what is

-be the result from soft feet.
+will be the result from soft feet.
 Also, for power amplifiers you can get improvements

 in the CD-class."
 (High Fidelity, No. 8-95, Swedish edition)